 So that has been a Big Issue that I feel finally has found some kind of closure, even if it hasn’t really.
 But inside me it has.
 For now.

 That and other issues, like what art- and writing projects to pursue and how.
-Also something I spilled a lot of virtual ink angsting about last year …
+Also something I spilled a lot of virtual ink angsting about last year and a bit of this year …

 And there aren’t any serious problems on the family- or health-fronts right now.
 And in the near-term (which means, I suppose, the rest of the year … ).
-At least nothing on the horizon that looks particularly ominous.
+At least nothing on the horizon that looks particularly ominous … relatively speaking.

 And Donald Trump has not blown up Latvia yet.
 Or North Korea.
 Or himself (although he is trying hard with regard to the latter.)